AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 In many cases, it’s also possible to use an equals sign and braces together:
 ```
 int z = {0};  // initializer uses "=" and braces
+              // C++ usually treats it the same as the braces-only version
 ```
 C++ usually treats it the *same as the braces-only version*.